Perspective | Tucker Carlson’s latest idiocy on masks is dangerous and hypocritical even by his usual standards

 Megan Ranney, associate professor of emergency medicine and public health at Brown University, made the case for continued mask-wearing in an article on NBC News’s digital site this month.
 “The pandemic has unequivocally proven the public health value of masks,” she wrote, while admitting that, like others, she was wrong early last year when she said that public mask-wearing wasn’t necessary.

-While there are legitimate questions now about the continued value of wearing masks outdoors, what’s happening on Carlson’s show isn’t any sort of reasoned discussion about that.
+There are legitimate questions now about the continued value of wearing masks outdoors, but what’s happening on Carlson’s show isn’t any sort of reasoned discussion about that.

-“It’s part of a full-on, aggressive assault against science and scientists” on Fox and other right-wing media outlets, said Peter Hotez, author of “Preventing the Next Pandemic” and dean of Baylor College’s School of Tropical Medicine.
+“It’s part of a full-on, aggressive assault against science and scientists” on Fox News and other right-wing media outlets, said Peter Hotez, author of “Preventing the Next Pandemic” and dean of Baylor College of Medicine’s School of Tropical Medicine.
 He has made a point of being interviewed by those outlets when asked — but the invitations from Newsmax and Fox have tailed off in recent weeks, and host Laura Ingraham went after him by name recently.

 There are mixed messages, though.
-Fox has aired public service announcements promoting preventative behavior, including mask-wearing, while its stars dish out the opposite advice.
+Fox News has aired public service announcements promoting preventive behavior, including mask-wearing, while its stars dish out the opposite advice.

-Hotez told me that Tucker’s Monday mask screed fits right in with the “anti-vaccine tirades and rants” he’s increasingly seeing on Fox.
+Hotez told me that Carlson’s mask screed on Monday fits right in with the “anti-vaccine tirades and rants” he’s increasingly seeing on Fox.
 There’s clear proof of the dangers in several recent polls, he said, that show significant percentages of people, particularly the Republicans who are Fox’s core audience, will refuse vaccines.

 “That’s tens of millions of Americans — and we need them,” Hotez said, if the United States is going to achieve widespread immunity and defeat the pandemic for good.